• About PGC

 • What actions create those shots most consistently?

-This is where data matters.
-It removes the guesswork.
+This is where data helps.

 2. Define Basketball Shot Selection So There’s No Gray Area